galacticcouncil/Basilisk-docs/docs/infra_testnet.md

     app.kubernetes.io/name: relaychain-alice
 ```

-Please note that, if you wish to expose the service to the outside world, the `selector` parameter becomes crucial.
+Please note that if you wish to expose the service to the outside world, the `selector` parameter has a crucial role.

-And voilà !
-That's it.
-Now one last step is when we want to expose a Service (related to a given Deployment) to the outside world.
-For this, we use what we call an Ingress Object:

-#### Ingress Example:
+### Ingress {#alice-ingress}
+The Ingress object exposes our service to the outside world (in our case using the host address `relaychain.hydration.cloud`).
+For this purpose, we are using the ALB Controller Service of AWS ([more information here](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)).

+The parameters of the Ingress object are pretty much basic, and can largely be kept as-is ([more info here](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/ingress/annotations/)).
+The most important value to adjust is the one of `alb.ingress.kubernetes.io/certificate-arn`, which is the identifier of the ACM Certificate you get when you create an entry in [ACM](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) for your `host`.
+More details on this later on.

 ```yaml
 apiVersion: extensions/v1beta1